Hornets vs. Wizards Prediction & Picks - November 10

 Hornets Performance Insights

-- At 14.7 turnovers committed per game and 14.1 turnovers forced, Charlotte is 20th and 15th in the NBA, respectively.

-- The Hornets are the worst squad in the league in 3-pointers made (8.7 per game) and third-worst in 3-point percentage (30.8%).
+- The Hornets are the worst team in the league in 3-pointers made (8.7 per game) and third-worst in 3-point percentage (30.8%).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.